Phoebezuo/Phoebezuo.github.io/_posts/2021-10-08-SQL-Study-Notes.md

 | `SECOND`  | Retrieve the **second** of a `TIME` or `TIMESTAMP` value.    |

 Some database systems support even more detailed specifications of individual time component, for example for `TIMEZONE` and `DOY` (day-of-the-year).
 The above should basically always work.

-Note that this function supports different field specifications depending on which database system you work with.
-You can find further information about the `EXTRACT` function in [the online documentation of PostgreSQL](http://www.postgresql.org/docs/current/static/functions-datetime.html#FUNCTIONS-DATETIME-EXTRACT).
-More details on the Oracle support of `EXTRACT` [can be found here](http://download.oracle.com/docs/cd/B19306_01/server.102/b14200/functions050.htm).

 ### Using `EXTRACT`